About Inner Banner

 A traffic violation is a criminal offence, divided into major and minor categories and spanning from minor traffic offences to road safety offences.

-These matters include exceeding the speed limit, parking violations, drug driving, and more.
-Other minor examples include crashing due to swerving, tailgating, being distracted, or failing to stop or give way.
+These matters include exceeding the speed limit, parking violations, drug driving, and more, all falling under the umbrella of common traffic offences.
+Other minor traffic offences examples include crashing due to swerving, tailgating, being distracted, or failing to stop or give way.
 On the other hand, more severe offences involve dangerous driving that leads to injury or death.

-According to the Magistrate’s Court of Victoria, the majority of driving or traffic offences result in a fine, loss of demerit points, or licence suspension.
+According to the Magistrate’s Court of Victoria, the majority of traffic and driving offences result in a fine, loss of demerit points, or licence suspension.
 However, if the matter involves dangerous driving, excessive speeding, or driving while suspended, this will be taken straight to court.
 Whichever the traffic violation, it is important to seek out legal expertise.

 Contact Us Today